oncomouse/dhsi2018/day05/react-redux-webpack-boilerplate/Readme.md

 Run `yarn build` or `npm run build` to build an optimized, production version of your app.
 It will be in the `build/` directory.

-If you add a `homepage` key to `package.json` and set it equal to the root URL of your application, the React app will set up a `ServiceWorker` to cache resources and greatly speed up your app.
+If you add a `homepage` key to `package.json` and set it equal to the root URL of your application, the path will be correct when you are ready to deploy.

 ## Debugging

-`npm run analyze`

 Also: `env NODE_ENV=production webpack --json > stats.json` and upload to [Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/)